Sicily and Sardinia 2026 is simply an unmissable itinerary.

 Meals included: Lunch at Pietradolce winery

-Today starts with a walking tour of Ortigia, a small island forming the historical centre of the city of Syracuse.
-Syracuse was founded by the Greeks earlier than 700BC, and was for some time stood as the most powerful Greek city anywhere in the Mediterranean, so contains many important historical landmarks.
+Today starts with a walking tour of Ortigia, the charming island that forms the historic heart of Siracusa.
+Founded by the Greeks earlier than 700BC, Siracusa was for some the most powerful Greek city anywhere in the Mediterranean, so contains many important historical landmarks.

 Gardens: Villa San Giuliano

-We’ll stop for a coffee in beautiful Bosa, then on to lunch at the incredible creation of Lucia (?) - Ros’e Mari Farm and Greenhouse in Oristano (the name reflecting the Lucia’s love of roses and the ocean).
+Then on to lunch at the incredible creation of Lucia Schirru - Ros’e Mari Farm and Greenhouse in Oristano (the name reflecting Lucia’s love of roses and the ocean).
 The restaurant and nursery border a remarkable garden built within the framework of a commercial greenhouse.

 Garden: Ros’e Mari Farm and Greenhouse